kaspanet/rusty-kaspa/README.md

 $ kaspaminer --rpcserver 127.0.0.1:16610 --devnet --miningaddr kaspadev:qrcqat6l9zcjsu7swnaztqzrv0s7hu04skpaezxk43y4etj8ncwfkuhy0zmax
 ```

-- This will create and feed a DAG, with the miner getting block templates from the node and submitting them back when mined.
+- This will create and feed a DAG with the miner getting block templates from the node and submitting them back when mined.
 The node processes and stores the blocks while applying all currently implemented logic.
 Execution can be stopped and resumed, the data is persisted in a database.

 ## Simulation framework (Simpa)